besseddrest/chrome-tab-papi/README.md

 I made this so I can reduce my tab clutter quickly from my keyboard.

 You'll feel semi-accomplished.
-It's like... doing your laundry but being to lazy to fold it and put it away.
+It's like... doing your laundry, but you're too lazy to fold it and put it away.

-## Permissions / Disclaimer
+## Permissions

 You will need to grant Papi permission.
 It uses the tab URLs in order to sort the data, and then manages that list from local storage.